dfelinto/blender-manual/manual/editors/properties_editor.rst

 Active Tool and Workspace Settings
 ----------------------------------

-This first tab contains settings for the active :doc:`tool </editors/3dview/toolbar/index>` (in the 3D View) and the current :doc:`workspace </interface/window_system/workspaces>`.
+This first tab contains settings for the active :doc:`tool </editors/3dview/toolbar/index>` (in the 3D Viewport) and the current :doc:`workspace </interface/window_system/workspaces>`.